How Wire Transfer From India to Abroad Actually Works

 A money transfer service is not only performed by a bank but it can also be done by a third-party service provider known as a money changer.
 So there are a lot of options to choose from.

-For example: In a country like India there are many banks which do money transfers abroad like HDFC, ICICI, SBI, PNB, RBL Bank and Axis Bank etc.
+For example: In a country like India there are many banks which do money transfers abroad like HDFC, ICICI, SBI, PNB, RBL Bank, Axis Bank etc.

 Apart from them, there are also authorized money changers who can provide the same service such as Thomas Cook, UAE Exchange (now Unimoni).

-2. The chosen bank/money changer does KYC documents verification to ensure RBI rules compliance
+2. The service provider does KYC documents verification

 The sender’s KYC documents are verified by the money transfer service provider.
-This is to ensure the sender is following all the RBI remittance rules, especially with respect to the maximum allowed limit to remit money abroad (USD 2,50,000 per year).
+This is to ensure the sender is following all the RBI remittance rules, especially concerning the maximum allowed limit to remit money abroad (USD 2,50,000 per year).

-3. The sender transfers the money to the bank/money changer
+3. The sender transfers the money to the service provider

 Once the documents are verified, the remittance transaction is confirmed by the chosen bank or money changer.
 The sender then has to transfer the money to them via NEFT/RTGS.
 For this, they’d have to add the money transfer service provider as a beneficiary.
 Once this is done, the sender sends them the money.